Prospect Mountain (Vermont)

 Prospect mountain is a mountain located in the town of Woodford, Vermont in Bennington County, Vermont.
 The mountain is located in the southern region of Vermont's Green Mountains.
 It is home to the Prospect Mountain Nordic Ski Area, which has the highest base elevation of any ski area in New England, accounting for its abundance of natural snow.
 Prospect Mountain can be counted on to provide a long season for cross-country skiing.

-Since the late 1930s, when Alex Drysdale opened the first rope tow on Prospect Mountain in Woodford, people have enjoyed its scenery and high terrain.
+Since the mid-1930s, when Alex Drysdale opened the first rope tow on Prospect Mountain in Woodford, the mountain has been used for recreation.
+Around 1938, William D. Mundell, future Vermont poet laureate, purchased land and opened the Woodford Ski Area in the lower part of what would eventually become the current-day Prospect Mountain Nordic Ski Area.
+He operated the ski area for several years before shuttering it to serve in the Marine Corps during World War II, returning to continue to operate it until likely the mid-1950s.
 William Morse, with a contract to rebuild Route 9 from Bennington, likely reopened Prospect in 1961–62 with a new 3,200 foot long T-Bar.
 With the new lift and vertical drop expanded to some 675 feet, Prospect Mountain became a mid-sized ski area.
 Morse sold the ski area to Bennington attorney Joseph Parks in October 1978.
 Night skiing and cross country skiing (the former Timberlane Trails touring center) operations were added for 1979–1980.
 Prospect Mountain has over 35 kilometers of expertly groomed ski trails, and offers excellent skiing to everyone from racers to families.
 Snowshoe and backcountry ski trails are available.